 Melt-Out or Drop-Out Behavior When Sprinklers Are Operating: Satisfactory performance if membrane sheets drop free of seams within one minute and 45 seconds after ignition of the exposure and if no spreading flame is observed on the membrane.

 Drop-Out Ceilings installed under automatic sprinklers: Each type of barrier to be recognized in the evaluation report shall be tested in accordance with Section 3.3 and comply with the acceptance criteria in Section 3.4 of UL 723S-06 for both the minimum and maximum distances beneath the sprinkler for which recognition is sought.

+Stability of interior finish materials: Each type of barrier and installation method to be recognized in the evaluation report shall be tested to demonstrate the temporary ceiling barrier will not become detached where subject to room temperatures of 200°F (93° C) for not less than 30 minutes in accordance with Section 803.14 of the IBC.
+Details of the test procedure shall be provided prior to commencement to the evaluation service agency for review.

 QUALITY CONTROL